Articles of Association

 6.1.
 Board of Directors

-a) Without prejudice to Article 13 of the law on non-profit Associations of June 27, 1921, the Association shall be managed and directed by a Board of Directors composed of not less than 9 individuals to be elected from among the Association’s active members.
-A majority of the members of the Board of Directors shall comprise U.S. citizens and/or persons representing U.S.-controlled companies.
+a) The Association shall be managed and directed by a Board of Directors composed of not less than 9 persons, who may be physical persons or legal entities.
+They shall be elected from among the Association’s active members or their representatives.
+A majority of the members of the Board of Directors shall comprise U.S. citizens and/or persons representing U.S.-controlled legal entities.

 c) The mandate of a director shall not be remunerated.

-d) The directors shall be elected by the Association's annual general meeting or by any other general meeting of the Association and can be dismissed at any time by a majority of the votes cast by the members present or represented.
+d) The directors shall be elected by the Association's Annual General Meeting or by any other General Meeting of the Association and may be dismissed at any time by a majority of the votes cast by the members present or represented.

-e) The Board of Directors may also appoint advisors to the Board, upon a proposal by the Nominations Committee.
-Such advisors may be invited to attend any Board meeting but will not have the right to vote.
+h) The Board of Directors may also appoint advisors to the Board upon a proposal by the Nominations Committee.
+Such advisors may be invited to attend any Board meeting, but will not have the right to vote.